Two Mile Ash School

 Our schools are mainly in Milton Keynes and its surrounding areas, but we work with some schools in Northants, Beds and Bucks, so if you live in those areas and would like to train more locally to where you live, you can talk to us about this in your interview to see if it is possible.

 You can train for either Early Years (age 3-7) or General Primary (age 5-11).
 You will be immersed in the school from the outset, meaning that you ‘live and breathe’ real-life teaching and become a valued member of the school team.
 You will spend most of the year in your ‘home school’, with a 6 week placement in an alternative school and alternative key stage, as well as a short time in a special school.
 Your School-Based Trainer will mentor you during the year, which means your programme is bespoke to you, resulting in you being the best teacher you can be!

-This salaried route requires you to be paid as an Unqualified Teacher for a minimum of 10 months during the course.
+This salaried route requires you to be paid as an Unqualified Teacher for the duration of the course.
 Your course fees will be paid for you by your employing school.
 Some of the schools in our partnership will support you through the PGCE and QTS route, while others may select to support you through the QTS only route.
-In the latter situation, you have the option to top up your qualification with the PGCE element by paying the £1105 tuition fee yourself.
+In the latter situation, you have the option to top up your qualification with the PGCE element by paying the £1105 PGCE (tbc) fee yourself.

 Any travel costs to and from school placements and the training sessions are met by you.
 Our partnership schools are all in Milton Keynes and the surrounding area, so travel is not excessive.

 Financial support isn’t available for this course because it comes with a salary.